Background teacher notes

-Cyberbullying is the use of technology to bully a person or group.
+Cyberbullying is where someone bullies another person online (e.g. on a social media site) or by sending emails or messages using a phone. computer, or tablet.
 Bullying is repeated behaviour by an individual or group with the intent to harm another person or group.
 Cyberbullying can involve social, psychological and even, in extreme cases, physical harm.
-Young people can cyberbully other young people through abusive texts and emails, hurtful messages, images or videos, imitating others online, excluding others online or through nasty online gossip and chat.
-It can cause shame, guilt, fear, withdrawal, loneliness and depression.
+Young people can cyberbully other young people through abusive texts and emails, hurtful messages, imitating others online, excluding others online, posting on social media about them, spreading false rumours, posting images or videos online without their permission, or through nasty online gossip and chat.
+It can cause shame, guilt, fear, withdrawal, social isolation, loneliness and depression.

 Because children and young people are often online it can be hard for them to escape cyberbullying.
-Nasty messages, videos and gossip can spread fast online and are hard to delete.
-Sometimes the attackers can be anonymous and hard to stop.
-This can make it harder for adults to see and manage.
+Nasty messages, videos and gossip can spread fast online and are hard to remove completely.
+Screenshots and copies can be easily made and shared widely with others.
+This makes it easier for cyberbullying to spread quickly and uncontrollably.
+Often, the abusers/attackers can remain unknown to the victim, as they use a fake or anonymous account to hide their identity.
+This can make it difficult to stop, and harder for adults to see and manage.

 Facts about cyberbullying

-Perpetrators of cyberbullying are generally the same age as the victim.
+- Perpetrators of cyberbullying are generally the same age as the victim.1

 Signs of a young person being cyberbullied

-Research indicates that 1 in 5 young people (8-17 years old) have experienced cyberbullying1, however, research shows students often don’t tell an adult.
-They fear we will disconnect them from supportive friends and family and may overreact and make the situation worse.
+Reports from eSafety suggest that 1 in 5 young people (8-17 years old) have experienced cyberbullying, however, research shows students often don’t tell an adult or report it1.
+They fear we will remove them from the internet or their devices, therefore disconnecting them from supportive friends and family, and may overreact and make the situation worse.
 There are some signs you might be able to pick up at school that indicate a child may be the target of cyberbullying.
 Look for:

-appears to be depressed, angry or frustrated after computer use
+- appears to be depressed, angry or frustrated after computer, internet, or phone use

 Cyberbullying can happen to anyone, however often the young people involved in cyberbullying are also involved in other kinds of bullying.